bernardchu/dps/Deployment.md

 DNS for the frontend can be set up by following the instructions for [adding custom domains in the Amplify docs](https://docs.aws.amazon.com/amplify/latest/userguide/to-add-a-custom-domain-managed-by-amazon-route-53.html).

-Since we use `react-router`, to make proper use of HTML5 pushState, follow the directions [here](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html#redirects-for-single-page-web-apps-spa) to ensure that direct links work correctly (this setting is in the Amplify console, left side menu, under "Rewrites and redirects").

 You can point the frontend at different backends by setting the Environment Variable on the app, e.g. `API_URL` => `https://api.dpsrescue.com/`.

 ## Backend